stormpath/stormpath-documentation/source/reference.rst

       }'
     }

-  This query would create an Account with the attribute values and custom data specified.
+  This query would create an Account with the attribute values and Custom Data specified.

   **Delete a single field from within a customData resource**